 More recently, however, it has emerged from a meticulous, 30-year restoration that included the fabrication of an entirely new alloy body that has been left in its bare metal state and polished, while the 1500cc, Carrera flat-four has been fully rebuilt by noted Wyoming Porsche specialist Bill Doyle.
 Mecum doesn’t provide pre-sale estimates, but $5m-plus seems realistic.

-As already mentioned, RM Sotheby's has scooped the ultimate consignment for Monterey Car Week in the form of Ferrari 250 GTO chassis 3413GT, third of the 36 built.
-Billed as 'the most valuable car ever offered for public sale' it was driven by Phil Hill in testing for the 1962 Targa Florio before being sold by the factory to its first owner, gentleman driver Edoardo Lualdi-Garbi.
-He helped to establish the model's racing credentials by winning nine of the 10 events he contested at its helm.
+RM Sotheby’s has scooped the ultimate Monterey consignment in the form of Ferrari 250 GTO chassis 3413GT, third of the 36 built.
+Billed as ‘the most valuable car ever offered for public sale’ it was driven by Phil Hill in testing for the 1962 Targa Florio before being sold by the factory to its first owner, gentleman driver Edoardo Lualdi-Garbi.

 Although it retains its original engine, gearbox and rear axle, and is said to have never been crashed or damaged, the car was rebodied to series two specification in 1964, It’s tipped to realise in excess of $45m.